-A movement to end discriminatior A SOLUTION FOR CLEAN DRINKING WATER FOR THE COMMUNITY "To provide every rural person with adequate safe water for drinking, cooking and other domestic basic needs on a sustainable basis.
-This basic requirement should meet minimum water quality standards and be readily and conveniently accessible at all times and in all situations" - National Policy Framework, 2012 Access to safe drinking water is enshrined in our Constitution (Article 21), Sustainable Development Goals (Goal 6), and the United Nations (General Resolution 64/292).
-OXFAM INDIA AND LIVPURE FOUNDATION ARE SETTING UP WATER FILTRATION UNITS IN 48 ACUTE FLOOD & CYCLONE PRONE VILLAGES IN THREE DISTRICTS OF COASTAL ODISHA.
+A movement to end discrimination A SOLUTION FOR CLEAN DRINKING WATER FOR THE COMMUNITY

+"To provide every rural person with adequate safe water for drinking, cooking and other domestic basic needs on a sustainable basis.
+This basic requirement should meet minimum water quality standards and be readily and conveniently accessible at all times and in all situations"

+- National Policy Framework, 2012 Access to safe drinking water is enshrined in our Constitution (Article 21), Sustainable Development Goals (Goal 6), and the United Nations (General Resolution 64/292).
+OXFAM INDIA AND LIVPURE FOUNDATION ARE SETTING UP WATER FILTRATION UNITS IN 49 ACUTE FLOOD & CYCLONE PRONE VILLAGES IN THREE DISTRICTS OF COASTAL ODISHA.
 The water in these villages have high iron contamination and high TDS.
-All habitations are inhabited mostly by poor people and are located in high coastal and flood prone areas of Odisha - The water filtration units filters iron contaminants, bacteria and improves the quality of water. - The technology is simple, efficient, affordable, acceptable, accessible and disaster-risk resilient. - A community-ownership model where the users are involved from the beginning and take up the Operation & Management roles; and good coordination of community members with Panchayats and Service Providers (RWSS).
-A system that addresses various forms of discrimination in the context of rural Odisha.
+All habitations are inhabited mostly by poor people and are located in high coastal and flood prone areas of Odisha

+- A community-ownership model where the users are involved from the beginning and take up the Operation & Management roles; and good coordination of community members with Panchayats and Service Providers (RWSS). - A system that addresses various forms of discrimination in the context of rural Odisha.